DenPrimary/Unity-Portfolio/README.md

 # Unity Portfolio — Denis Zabiiakin

-C# programmer with 3.5+ years of teaching Unity and Roblox to kids and teenagers.
+C# programming.
+3.5+ years of teaching Unity and Roblox to kids and teenagers.
-This portfolio showcases my Unity projects.
+Portfolio for showcases and Unity projects.

 ## Projects